-There really isn’t much to be desired from the FE 28mm f/2.
+The FE 28mm f/2 leaves very little to be desired.
 It could benefit from some improved sharpness in the corners, but I wouldn’t advise you against buying the lens just for that reason.

 Admittedly it isn’t my favourite focal length – I definitely prefer a 24/25mm lens – but if you force yourself to use it, it can work for a lot of different genres including landscapes, street, events and ambient portraits.
 It delivers good sharpness wide open and throughout the apertures at the centre.
 It is also small and light, and suits the camera (and the original mirrorless concept) really well.

 The most appealing aspect of this lens is the price.
 At $450 you get an excellent product and right now it is the only FE lens that really embraces the idea of having quality and affordability in one package.
 I think it is important that Sony plans more lenses like this in the future.